Do Go On - 302 - The Cherry Sisters ; The Worst Show in Vaudeville

 It's so funny.

-Maybe we wouldn't have got it back there
+Maybe we wouldn't have got it back then.

-and maybe Americans have only just caught onto somebody.
+Maybe Americans have only just caught onto comedy.

 Yeah.